dbosk/protesting-future/README.md

 ```

 To compile the document, simply type `make` in the terminal.
 There are usually
-options to compile using make(1) in e.g. TeXmaker too.
+options to compile using make(1) in e.g. TeXmaker, TeX Studio etc. too.

 To check the number of words, run `make wc`.
 This uses detex(1) and wc(1) to
 estimate the number of words.